Who drives internal innovation?

-As we know innovation can come from anyone and every department can benefit from innovation management tools like the Ideation Hub.
+As we know, innovation can come from anyone and every department can benefit from open innovation management tools like the Ideation Hub.
 Here are just three examples of how different departments can leverage employee innovation.

 Jim sees the new campaign posted on the portal and submits an idea for new sharing capabilities.
 Several more employees contribute and share their ideas.